GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Filter_orthologs/README.md

 ### 3.1 Filter CORE_bed files to inlcude those only inlcuded in shared orthologs
 `Shared_reciprocated_blast_hits_SingleCopyOrthogroups_parser_FullDescription_filtered_2.0.txt` was used for downstream analysis.
 There are 11,863 shared orthologous pairs (P_VAL >= 1e-10 and Identity >= 0.8 and AlignmentLength >= 200), which is from section "Shared_COREs_wu-blast_OrthoFinder".
+  - There are 11,863 shared orthologs for downstream analysis
   - ```
     Tpr_TRINITY_DN14318_c0_g1       2973    Tdu_TRINITY_DN17012_c3_g3       2154    2798    0.
 96.9    96.989966555184 598     2058    1465    401     997     -
     Tpr_TRINITY_DN13887_c2_g3       2065    Tdu_TRINITY_DN23158_c1_g4       2112    10072   0.
 98.8    98.838334946757 2066    2065    1       35      2094    -